 Some Book Reviews & Other Prose in Pittsburgh Publications:

-Conflict-Zone Blogger Judith Torrea at City of Asylum, Pittsburgh City Paper Blog, (March 20, 2015).
+Conflict-Zone Blogger Judith Torrea at COA, Pittsburgh City Paper Blog, (March 20, 2015).

 Hemming the Water, by Yona Harvey, Pittsburgh City Paper (June 26, 2013).